By Eben Diskin | Published on December 5, 2025

 The key to successful whale watching?
 Visiting at the right time.
 Whales don't plan their migration patterns around our vacations, so prospective whale watchers need to be aware of when whale activity is highest.

-Additional Tips On Whale Migration Patterns In Cabo
+Whale Species and Migration Patterns in Cabo

-You can also expect to see many whale sharks between October and late April.
-Considered the world's largest fish, growing up to 39 feet long, whale sharks can be recognized by their gray-brown skin with white spots and horizontal stripes.
+You can also expect to see many whale sharks between November and late April.
+Considered the world's largest fish, growing up to 60 feet long, whale sharks can be recognized by their gray-brown skin with white spots and horizontal stripes.
 But don't worry, they only eat plankton and pose no harm to humans.

 The best location for whale watching often depends on the species itself.
 Gray whale calves, for example, tend to remain in protected lagoons and coves to develop their hunting and survival skills, while humpback whale calves are more likely to venture into open waters and hunt for food close to shore.
 Luckily, you won't have to worry too much about chasing whales up and down the coast, as your whale-watching tour operators will be experts on the subject.

-Essential Tips For Whale Watching
+Essential Tips for Cabo Whale Watching

 Your level of preparation can either make or break your whale-watching experience.
 Here are some tips to keep in mind before you go.